The language of Section 18-5-104 states that

 - Fabricating a fake letter of recommendation2

-Below our Denver criminal defense lawyers discuss:
+In this article, our Denver Colorado criminal defense lawyers will discuss:

 - 1. What is second-degree forgery in Colorado?